fonoster/routr-walkthrough-tutorial/tutorial.md

 npm install -g routr-ctl
 ```

-Next, you will login to the server using the Command-Line tool.
+Next, you will login to the server using the command-line tool.

-## Login to the Routr instance using the Command-Line tool
+## Login to the Routr instance using the Command-Line Tool

 To issue commands to your Routr instance you must first login.